 “Not at all,” he said.

-Ants vs. elephant
+The ants vs. the elephant

 “We call our movement democratization because when we started this movement, we found out less democracy here than expected.
 For example, power harassment.”